rsobjak/GlpiUserAvatar/README.md

 ![User Avatar](icon.png)

 # GlpiUserAvatar
-GLPI UserAvatar Plugin show the User Avatar on all pages
+GLPI UserAvatar Plugin show the User Avatar all pages.
+The image is submited on user profile settings.

 ### Example